By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Artificial sweeteners such as aspartame or sucralose are no better than sugar.
 They confuse your body’s innate ability to know when it’s full.
 Consuming fake sugar in any form can increase the amount of calories you take in.
 The consumption of artificially sweetened food and beverages has increased dramatically in the last 25 years, and obesity has increased along with it.

-If you must use a sweetener and want to avoid extra calories, there are two sweeteners I recommend:
+If you must use a sweetener and want to avoid extra calories, here are two sweeteners I recommend:

 Stevia: This super sweet herb from South America has been used as a natural sweetener for more than 1500 years.
 While it is 600 times sweeter than cane sugar, stevia contains zero calories and is completely safe.
 To bake with stevia, use approximately 1 ½ tablespoons powdered (or 1 teaspoon liquid) for 1 cup of sugar.
 You’ll have to experiment to get the right results.

 Xylitol: Also known as birch sugar, xylitol contains about 40 percent fewer calories than white sugar and scores low on the glycemic index (which measures how quickly a carbohydrate converts to blood sugar).
 This sweetener is derived from tree fiber, corn, and some fruits.
-For baking, substitute it for only half of the sugar called for in a recipe.
+For occasional baking, substitute it for only half of the sugar called for in a recipe.
+(Please note that xylitol is extremely toxic to dogs)

 2. Choose Healthier Beverages, Snacks and Other Holiday Goodies

 - Beverages.
 Rather than drink high-calorie eggnog, fancy coffee drinks, or sugary cocktails, stick with seltzer-based drinks, natural fruit juice (and water it down), water with lemon or orange wedge, or herbal teas.
-If given the choice of eggnog (344 calories in one cup) or champagne (78 calories in a 4-ounce serving), take the champagne and save 266 calories.
-Most eggnogs are also full of high fructose corn syrup – a big health no-no. If you just cannot live without eggnog during the holidays, try mixing it with organic milk – 1 part eggnog to 4 or 5 parts milk.
+Most eggnogs are full of high fructose corn syrup – a big health no-no. If you just cannot live without eggnog during the holidays, try mixing it with organic milk – 1 part eggnog to 4 or 5 parts milk.
 You’ll limit your sugar intake while balancing it with protein from the milk.
+Better yet, make your own heart healthy eggnog from scratch.

 If drinking an alcohol beverage, have a glass of water with it, then stick with water or switch to a seltzer-based drink – I generally recommend women limit their alcohol intake to 1 drink per day; men up to 2 drinks.
 Water is filling too, so when it comes time for dinner you may not feel as hungry and will likely eat less.
 Curbing alcohol consumption can also help prevent you from overeating.